keboola/connection-docs/components/writers/database/redshift/index.md

 ## Using Keboola Provisioned Database
 The writer offers the option to create a [Keboola Provisioned database](#keboola-redshift-database) for you.
-You can use this database to connect KBC to a wide range of consumers --- especially Business Intelligence tools and Analytics.
+You can use this database to connect Keboola Connection to a wide range of consumers --- especially Business Intelligence tools and Analytics.
 The database can be queried in real time but is still completely isolated from your project Storage.

 ### Connect to Looker
 It is possible to use the Redshift writer to share data with [Looker](https://looker.com/).
-To share data between your KBC project and PowerBI, choose **Keboola Redshift Database** when configuring the credentials.
+To share data between your Keboola Connection project and PowerBI, choose **Keboola Redshift Database** when configuring the credentials.
 The writer will create a dedicated database for you and give you credentials.
 Run the writer and when it is finished, you can connect the Looker data sources.
 Follow the official [instructions](https://docs.looker.com/setup-and-management/connecting-to-db).
 Note that you